The neutered role of today’s bank manager: a painting by numbers

 It was the way he insisted upon ruffling my hair every time I met him.
 Back then, those meetings (and subsequent barnet-buffeting) were all-too-often occurrences.Neither my dad nor I ever said anything.
 Did my dad even recognise the angst the bank manager's gesture ignited in me?
 If so, he never let on.
 It was, after all, a purely amiable gesture on the bank manager's part.

-Either with my dad at the bank on Fridays or at the private club on Sunday lunch times, I’d get ruffled up.
+Either with my dad at the bank on Fridays or at the club on Sunday lunchtimes, I’d get my bonce ruffled up.
 In hindsight, it was worth 50p every time for the trouble.

-But it wasn't just me.
-So many of us kids at the club would be 50p better off on the way home.
+But it wasn't just for me.
+So many kids at the club would be 50p better off on the way home.
 Thinking about it, he must have had trousers tailored from anti-gravity material.
 That shiny, seven-sided hoard must have weighed a ton in his pocket.

 If he was still alive, apart from being about 110, I bet he’d still be giving kids half a quid.
 I'm not sure he’d muster strength enough to spoil their ‘do’ through layers of hair gel, mind.